ClimateMARGO/ClimateMARGO.jl/docs/src/theory.md

 # Theory

 The theory below formulates the simple default configuration of the MARGO model.
 We invite users to modify these equations or add additional ones, as required by their use cases.
+For a full description of the model, see the [original ClimateMARGO.jl publication](https://iopscience.iop.org/article/10.1088/1748-9326/ac243e) in *Environmental Research Letters* (and its supplementary information).

 ## The causal chain of climate suffering